konpyutaika/nifikop/helm/nifikop/README.md

 By default, the chart will install the CRDs, but this installation is global for the whole cluster, and you may want to not modify the already deployed CRDs.

-In this case there is a parameter to say to not install the CRDs :
+In this case there is a parameter to say to not install the CRDs:

 ```
 $ helm install --name nifikop ./helm/nifikop --set namespaces={"nifikop"} --skip-crds